 I care what people think ♪

-♪ I needed you influence I
+♪ I needed your influence, I

 don't care what people think ♪

-♪ See for me to feel great
+♪ See for me to feel great,

 man, I needed that drink ♪

-♪ Graduated school and
+♪ Graduated school and flushed

-flushed the liq down a sink ♪
+the liq down the sink ♪

 ♪ Now I gotta be you for